 Besides that, microfrontends must define a contract in which both input attributes and output events (even exceptions) should be defined.
 With these tools we can react to failure situations and manage them.

 Working with microfrontends means working with components loaded in runtime, totally decoupled.
 There is pros and cons in this way of working.
 A relevant pro is that it’s possible to change easily every component without affecting others (keeping the contract).
 It’s also easy technology changes.

 But thinking about how to divide the system is crucial, not considering just one application but a set of domains, subdomains and applications so that microfronteds could be consumed by several applications.

 Build a microfrontend just for being consumed in runtime instead building the same functionality inside the application or in a package, could make sense if that business component has many changes or if it should be implemented in other technology, but if you don’t have these kind of problems, only are adding complexity.

 The most of companies have developed a set of UI components, from simple inputs to complex tables or elements.
 This components doesn’t work by themselves because they don’t call to the API to manage data.
 Instead, they need other components call to the API.

 - Logic or State

-A Microfrontend is a piece of software that makes sense for the end user by itself**.
-If the final user access to the Microfrontend directly, the final user gets value from that Microfrontend and he could do a business operation.
-For instance:
+A Microfrontend is a piece of software that makes sense for the end user by itself.
+If the final user could access to the Microfrontend independently, the final user gets value from that Microfrontend and he could do a business operation.